SeanL20/orderfulfilmentcodechallenga/README.md

 In the command class, it would contain the methods:
     - read_file_data
         - This method would read the data from the data.json or any other json files with the same format.
+It would also abort the program if the file is not json or contain the keys "products" and "orders"
     - store_product_data
         - This method would store the product data from data.json file into the product and product_item class
     - process_order